HL7/davinci-crd/input/pagecontent/hooks.md

 The second suggestion will function exactly as per the 'annotate' card.
 The annotation will cover all relevant information needed for the prior authorization (billing codes, modifiers, authorized quantity, authorized amounts, authorized period, authorization number, etc.).
 Support for this  second suggestion type is included as part of the mandatory support required for 'Annotate' suggestions.

-CRD clients and services MAY, by mutual agreement, make use of the new CDS Hooks system action functionality to cause annotations to automatically be stored on the relevant request, appointment, etc.  These implementations will be responsible for ensuring that the only changes made to the EHR record are to add the annotations contemplated here.
+CRD clients and services MAY, by mutual agreement, make use of the new CDS Hooks system action functionality to cause annotations to automatically be stored on the relevant request, appointment, etc.  These implementations will be responsible for ensuring that the only changes made to the CRD client record are to add the annotations contemplated here.
 It is likely that the conformance expectation on the use of system actions will be tighter in future releases.

 ```
 {